Does Anxiety Run in Families?

 - Recreational drugs.

-- Underlying medical and health-related concerns.
+- Underlying medical and health issues concerns.

-- Social situations like childhood experiences.
+- Experiences in social situations during childhood experiences.

 - Experiencing abuse or neglect.